 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Pilgrim has relatively fewer families with younger children, and/or college students.
 Combined, this makes Pilgrim a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Pilgrim is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pilgrim doesn't have a public transportation system that people use for their commute.

 The population of Pilgrim has one of the lowest overall levels of education in the country: only 5.14% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.